“If you sell information products, are you responsible for your customers’ results?”

 That said, remember that depending on what you sell, you should expect very different follow-through rates from people.
 Just about everyone who buys a house will move there.
 But just about no one who buys exercise equipment uses it.

 If even just 50% of people who buy your big information products go through them and implement what they learn, you’re way above average.
 You don’t need to settle for that, but it’s already much higher than average.
-(Of course, a short ebook will have a higher consumption rate than a 6-month intensive course.)
+(Of course, a short ebook will have a higher consumption rate than a 6-month course.)

 You aren’t responsible for the results of people who don’t take action.
 You can only do your best to make it easy for them to go through your product.